 This is one of the most common types of fire because solids are the most common type of fuel and one that is hard to eliminate.
 Good housekeeping should help to keep materials like packaging and waste reduced, minimising risks.

-The only type of fire extinguisher you should use on a class A fire is the water extinguisher.
-This is the most popular type of extinguisher because it can handle most fires involving solids.
+The best types of fire extinguishers for class A fires are water and foam extinguishers.
+Water is the most popular type of extinguisher because it can handle most fires involving solids.
 But, as a conductor, it should never be used near electrical equipment.

 Class B fires are fires involving liquids.
 Many of the fluids, liquids and chemicals used in workplaces can be flammable or explosive.
 Like cleaning fluids, solvents, fuels, inks, adhesives and paints.

-According to statistics, in 2010/11 flammable liquids accounted for only 2% of fires, but a massive 21% of fatalities.
-These fires are rare but more deadly than other types of fire.
+This type of fire is more common in industrial settings, where large quantities of flammable liquids are present.
+Class B fires are rare but more deadly than other types of fire.
 So how can you protect yourself?

 Make sure you know what flammable liquids are used in your workplace, and carry out a COSHH assessment.
 COSHH assessments are a legal requirement, for any hazardous substances.
-This about safe storage and use of these substances, keep them in labelled containers and away from sources of ignition.
+You should consider the safe storage and use of these substances, and keep them in labelled containers and away from sources of ignition.

 Class C fires are fires involving gases.
 This could be natural gas, LPG or other types of gases forming a flammable or explosive atmosphere.

-While extinguishers can be used on class C gas fires, the only safe method to attack this type of fire is to shut off the gas supply.
-The best type of extinguisher to put out the fire only the supply of gas is cut off, is a dry powder extinguisher.
+While extinguishers can be used on Class C gas fires, the only safe method to put out this type of fire is to shut off the gas supply.
+The best type of extinguisher to put out the fire once the supply of gas is cut off, is a dry powder extinguisher.

-Metals are not often thought of as a combustible material, some types of metal can be, like sodium.
+Metals are not often thought of as a combustible materials, but some types of metal can be, like sodium.
 Metals are also good conductors, helping a fire spread.
-All metals will soften and melt at high temperature, which can be a big problem when metal joists and columns are present in a fire as structural elements.
+All metals will soften and melt at high temperatures, which can cause building collapse when metal joists and columns are present in a fire as structural elements.

-Making sure electrical equipment and installations are installed correctly, and inspected and maintained, will help to reduce the risk of this type of fire.
+Making sure electrical equipment and installations are installed, inspected, and maintained correctly, will help to reduce the risk of this type of fire.

-Deep fat frying and spillages of flammable oils near to heat sources in kitchens can result in a Class F fire.
+Deep fat frying and spillages of flammable oils near heat sources in kitchens can result in a Class F fire.
 This type of fire is most common in commercial kitchens with deep-fat fryers but can also happen in homes.